Appledore Lifeboat Station: History

-The distance from the Watertown boathouse to Bideford Bar, where most wrecks occurred, proved to be a problem so another boathouse was built at Northam Burrows to the west of Appledore in 1851, partly funded by the RNIPLS.
+The distance from the Watertown boathouse to Bideford Bar, where most wrecks occurred, proved to be a problem, and so another boathouse was built at Northam Burrows to the west of Appledore in 1851, partly funded by the RNIPLS.
 The North Devon Humane Society was wound up in 1855 and became a local branch of the RNLI.
-The Northam Burrows boathouse was expanded to house a second boat in 1856 and became the main station; the old boat house at Watertown eventually closed.
+The Northam Burrows boathouse was expanded to house a second boat in 1856 and became the main station; the old boat house at Watertown was closed.